Kungbib/swedish-spacy/README.md

 Since the Talbanken and LinES treebanks are annotated with different XPOS tagsets we could not use them to train the XPOS model.
 Instead we used Talbanken and the Stockholm-Umeå Corpus v3.0 ([SUC 3.0](https://spraakbanken.gu.se/en/resources/suc3)), which is a balanced corpus containing different types of news text, as well as fictional and non-fictional prose.

-Evaluation result on the Talbanken test set plus an held-out portion of SUC 3.0: **96.84**
+Evaluation result on the Talbanken test set plus a held-out portion of SUC 3.0: **96.84**

 ### Dependency parser